-Want to pretend you're on a tropical escape?
-Whip up this sweet and tart coconut margarita!
+If you want to pretend you're on a tropical escape, do yourself a favor and whip up this sweet and tart coconut margarita!
+Made with cream of coconut and fresh lime juice, this is one margarita full of tropical flavor.
 With just one sip, this fruity coconut margarita will trick you into thinking you're sipping refreshing cocktails on a beach getaway.

 While it's important to have that baseline for a proper margarita, let's make our hearts happy and have some fun with flavored margaritas.
 So without further ado, I present this coconut margarita recipe!